Hi, all! For those of you that don’t know me, my name is Megan and I help Jill with some of her daily tasks (so she can spend more time with you!).

 - Tape (optional)

 As you can see, all you really need is the core of a toilet paper roll to make one of these little packages.
 Just fold in one end of the roll, place your gift inside, and fold in the other end.
-The thick nature of the roll with hold the ends in place so you don’t have to worry about your item falling out.
+The thick nature of the roll will hold the ends in place so you don’t have to worry about your item falling out.

 And if you took a look at Jill’s article, My Favorite Stocking Stuffer For Christmas, I’m sure this method will come in handy!